sd-james/raillab/content/authors/devon-jarvis/_index.md

 title: Devon Jarvis
 surname: Jarvis
 weight: 4
-role: Associate Lecturer
+role: Lecturer
-bio: I am a PhD candidate and Associate Lecturer at Wits interested in studying systematic generalization and the emergence of modularity in the brain and machines.
+bio: I am a lecturer at Wits interested in studying systematic generalization and the emergence of modularity in the brain and machines.
 interests:
   - Theoretical Machine Learning
   - Computational Neuroscience